Divergence/docs/orm.md

 #### Automatically Create Tables
 If you try to use a Model and the database responds with the error for "table not found" then it will will automatically build you the SQL to create the table, run it, and rerun the original query without throwing an error to the user.

-You can disable this behaviour by setting `public static $autoCreateTable` to false in your model.
+You can disable this behavior by setting `public static $autoCreateTable` to false in your model.

 ## Making a Basic Model